728 x 90

 A former golden gloves tournament winner out of Grand Rapids, Michigan who in his amateur days once defeated the All-Army boxing champion, Saenz is a member of the Maryland Boxing Hall of Fame who has been in the ring with some of the greatest fighters of all-time to include the legendary Emile Griffith (85-24-2, 23 KOs) who Saenz fought to a decision loss.

-An Apache Indian who is not only descended from the legendary Geronimo but also related to the great John Wayne himself, Saenz has carved out his own legacy as one of the best fighters to ever come out of Baltimore.
+An Apache indian who is not only descended from the legendary Geronimo but also related to the great John Wayne himself, Saenz has carved out his own legacy as one of the best fighters to ever come out of Baltimore.
 “I love Josh Hall, don’t get me wrong,” remembers Saenz as we watch back on an ESPN Classic piece together featuring his former promoter Eli Hanover and the old Baltimore city gym he use to train out of.
 “But he didn’t have it in him.
 He didn’t have it in him like me.
 I had it in me.
 I was an ass kicker,” admits Saenz.
 “They said, they said, ‘Why does Leo go in the ring and it looks like somebody is trying to kill him?’
 Because they were.
 They were trying to hit me in the head and I’m not going to let them.”

 Street certified with a gravelly voice very much reminiscent of a gangster of the sea, Saenz is a throwback to a bygone era of Baltimore city boxing that has long since given way to the sands of time.
 A hero to the downtrodden and to those left behind, today Saenz is living proof that even those from the humblest of beginnings can become a professional success.
 With the likes of Gervonta “Tank” Davis now carrying the gauntlet for Baltimore city boxing, the storied history of the city’s pugilistic excellence is sure to continue long into the future as legendary fighters like Leo “Kid” Saenz remain testaments to exactly what kind of fighters are produced from the "The Greatest City in America."